intel-lab-lkp/linux/Documentation/livepatch/livepatch.rst

     compiler using the '-pg' gcc option.

-  - Livepatching typically needs to redirect the code at the very beginning of the function entry before the function parameters or the stack are in any way modified.
+  - Livepatching typically needs to redirect the code at the very beginning of the function entry, before the function parameters or the stack are in any way modified.

 All three approaches need to modify the existing code at runtime.
-Therefore they need to be aware of each other and not step over each other's toes.
+Therefore they need to be aware of each other and not step over each others' toes.
 Most of these problems are solved by using the dynamic ftrace framework as a base.
 A Kprobe is registered as a ftrace handler when the function entry is probed, see CONFIG_KPROBES_ON_FTRACE.
 Also an alternative function from